How to Organize Data in Excel

 It's okay, however, to show category data side by side, because it's a good way to make comparisons.

-Second, don't put quarterly totals and grand totals in line with your data, because you have to select around them to draw a chart.
-Put them beside your data::
+Second, don't put quarterly totals and grand totals in line with your data.
+If you do. you'll have have to select around them to draw a chart.
+Put them beside your data:

 You can insert quarterly averages for reporting purposes, but still have access to the original data for charting.

 So, these are just some simple ways to make your data life easy or hard.
 It's up to you to implement them.